joshbakervt/Instrument-Machine/README.md

 playback of these tracks, and the time it took to produce them as well to be able to create a unique project.
 Thank you!

+Citations: This project was built with code initially authored by Lisa Dion, Computer Science Lecturer at the University of Vermont.
+The files used in this project that are her own or were influenced by her code include the following: cmake_install.cmake
+  CMakeLists.txt
+  Button.h, Button.cpp framework
+  Quad.cpp, Quad.h framework
+  Graphics.cpp, Graphics.h framework